MBBS in Italy

 Public Health 40 hrs

-During the clinical practice year, students work in hospitals and clinics, where they gain practical experience in various medical fields, under the supervision of experienced doctors.
+During the clinical practice year, students work in hospitals and clinics, where they gain practical experience in various medical fields under the supervision of experienced doctors.
 They also have the opportunity to choose electives in specialized areas of interest.

 PG Option after MBBS in Italy

-Medical PG in India or NExT
+Medical PG in India or NEXT

-Total Applicants NEET PG 2022 Specialty Govt Med College Pvt Med College
+Total Applicants NEET PG 2023 Specialty Govt Med College Pvt Med College

 Seats Success Ratio Seats

-2.06 Lacs
+2.09 Lacs

 MD (Non Clinical) 15K 8.6% 10K

-MS ( Clinical) 8K 4.6% 5K
+MS (Clinical) 8K 4.6% 5K

 Total 23K 11.4% 15K

 Do you feel early preparation and the right mentorship will pave your dream of becoming a specialist?
-NMC already notified the introduction of the NEXT Exam in India from 2023.
-This exam will replace all Medical PG exams in India.
-The exam will be conducted in two parts NEXT-1 and NEXT-2.

 Medical PG in USA (USMLE)